Audi RS3 review (2025) : the five-cylinder driven on road and track

 Pros: Mega five-cylinder engine, exceptional performance, daily usability

-Cons: Gearbox is a bit enthusiastic at times, expensive, annoying steering wheel buttons
+Cons: Gearbox is at little too eager sometimes, decent price premium over S3, annoying steering wheel buttons

 What’s new?